Anita Borg Institute Women of Vision Awards

 The Anita Borg Institute Women of Vision Awards honor exceptional technical women.
-Three awards are presented by the Anita Borg Institute for Women and Technology each year, recognizing women in the categories of Innovation, Leadership, and Social Impact.
+Three awards are presented by the Anita Borg Institute for Women and Technology (renamed AnitaB.org in 2017) each year, recognizing women in the categories of Innovation, Leadership, and Social Impact.

 Awards

 The Anita Borg Institute Women of Vision Award for Innovation recognizes a woman for her contributions to technology innovation and progress.

 The Anita Borg Institute Women of Vision Award for Social Impact recognizes a woman has changed the way technology effects society.

 The Anita Borg Institute Women of Vision Award for Leadership recognizes a woman for her demonstrated leadership.

 Anita Borg Institute Women of Vision Awards Banquet

-The awards are presented annually at a banquet in Silicon Valley.
+The awards were at first presented annually at a banquet in Silicon Valley.
 The awards banquet has featured notable keynote speakers, including Anousheh Ansari (2011), Arianna Huffington (2010), Padmasree Warrior (2009), Diane Greene (2008), Esther Dyson (2007), and John L. Hennessy (2005).

 Anita Borg Top Company for Technical Woman Award

 Beginning in 2011, the winner of the Anita Borg Top Company for Technical Women Award is honored at the awards banquet.
 A representative from the winning company receives the award and gives an acceptance speech.